Walter Lippmann: Later life

 After the fall of the British colony Singapore in February 1942, Lippmann authored an influential Washington Post column that criticized empire and called on western nations to "identify their cause with the freedom and security of the peoples of the East" and purge themselves of "white man's imperialism".

 Following the removal from office of Secretary of Commerce (and former Vice President of the United States) Henry A. Wallace in September 1946, Lippmann became the leading public advocate of the need to respect a Soviet sphere of influence in Europe, as opposed to the containment strategy being advocated at the time by George F. Kennan.

 Lippmann was elected to the American Philosophical Society in 1947 and the American Academy of Arts and Sciences in 1949.

 Lippmann was an informal adviser to several presidents.
 On September 14, 1964, President Lyndon Johnson presented Lippmann with the Presidential Medal of Freedom.
 He later feuded with Johnson over his handling of the Vietnam War of which Lippmann had become highly critical.

 He won a special Pulitzer Prize for journalism in 1958, as a nationally syndicated columnist, citing "the wisdom, perception and high sense of responsibility with which he has commented for many years on national and international affairs."
-Four years later he won the annual Pulitzer Prize for International Reporting citing "his 1961 interview with Soviet Premier Khrushchev, as illustrative of Lippmann's long and distinguished contribution to American journalism."
+In 1961, Lippmann won a Peabody Award for an interview on CBS Reports.
+In 1962, he won the annual Pulitzer Prize for International Reporting citing "his 1961 interview with Soviet Premier Khrushchev, as illustrative of Lippmann's long and distinguished contribution to American journalism."

 Lippmann retired from his syndicated column in 1967.

 Lippmann died in New York City due to cardiac arrest in 1974.